bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.markdown

 Here's a bit more details...

-## The things I love about OSX
+## The things I love about OS X

 ### The Desktop

 It's pretty, it's quick, it's stable.
 It makes KDE4 and GNOME3 look like school projects in comparison.
-And did I mention that the fonts on OSX are even prettier than the ones in Windows?
+And did I mention that the fonts on OS X are even prettier than the ones in Windows?

-### The OSX flavored apps
+### The OS X flavored apps

 [Sparrow](http://sparrowapp.com/) is the first desktop mail client I ever liked (shame on you Google for killing it).